 Homework is an instructional strategy that provides students with an opportunity to deepen their understanding and skills relative to learning standards and classroom instruction.
 At the elementary level, homework should help children develop good study habits, foster positive attitudes toward school, and communicate to students and families that learning takes place both inside and outside school.

-Homework is one form of communication for families to know the skills and processes their children are learning.
-Both home and school play important roles in encouraging students to complete homework.
-Purposeful and differentiated homework supports mastery of the learning standards and promotes individual student achievement.
-Students are more likely to benefit from homework that is relevant to them and at their appropriate instructional level.
-Students should receive constructive and specific feedback on homework to inform them of their progress.
-Homework is one form of student work that guides teachers' instruction.
+- Students at all grade levels will be encouraged to engage in reading activities each evening. - Assigned homework will reinforce classroom instruction, at appropriate instructional levels. - Students will receive constructive feedback on assigned homework to inform them of their progress.